• RSS

 Example2: ping command

 Similarly if we take ping command, when we have to execute this command internally it should open socket files and open ports in order to send IP packets and receive IP packets to remote server.
 Normal users don’t have permissions to open socket files and open ports.
 So SUID bit is set on this file/command so that whoever executes this will get owner (Root user’s) permissions to them when executing this command.
-So when this command start executing it will inherits root user permissions to this normal user and opens require socket files and ports.
+So when this command start executing it will inherit root user permissions to this normal user and opens require socket files and ports.

-Example3: crontab and at command.
+Example3: crontab and at command

-When scheduling the jobs by using crontab or at command it is obious to edit some of the crontab related configuration files located in /etc which are not writable for normal users.
+When scheduling the jobs by using crontab or at command it is obvious to edit some of the crontab related configuration files located in /etc which are not writable for normal users.
 So crontab/at commands are set with SUID in-order to write some data.

 How can I setup SUID for a file?